-Dueling Town Halls For Trump, Biden After Debate Plan Nixed
+Dueling town halls for Trump, Biden after debate plan nixed

 Trump used his economic address Wednesday to play up his administration's commitment to lowering taxes and deregulation of industry, and he didn't hide his frustration with signs that some in the business community are tilting to Biden.

-The former vice president has collected more than $50 million in campaign contributions from donors in the securities and investment sectors, according to the private nonpartisan Center for Responsive Politics.
-During his decades in the Senate representing Delaware, a center for the credit card and banking industries, Biden built relationships and a voting record in the business sector that has raised suspicion on the left but provides Wall Street with a measure of ease at the prospect of a Biden administration.
+The former vice-president has collected more than $50 million in campaign contributions from donors in the securities and investment sectors, according to the private nonpartisan Center for Responsive Politics.
+During his decades in the Senate representing Delaware, a centre for the credit card and banking industries, Biden built relationships and a voting record in the business sector that has raised suspicion on the left but provides Wall Street with a measure of ease at the prospect of a Biden administration.

 After being sidelined by the coronavirus, Trump resumed a breakneck schedule this week, with aides saying he is expected to travel and host campaign rallies every day through Nov.
 3. Trump has appeared hale in his public appearances since reemerging from quarantine, though at moments during his economic address on Wednesday his voice was raspy.

-Trumps return to Iowa came as he has been forced into playing defense following a widely panned performance in the first debate and his illness.
-Republicans have raised alarm that enthusiasm among Trumps base has waned slightly after the one-two punch of those events, casting his reelection into doubt.
+Trump’s return to Iowa came as he has been forced into playing defence following a widely panned performance in the first debate and his illness.
+Republicans have raised alarm that enthusiasm among Trump’s base has waned slightly after the one-two punch of those events, casting his reelection into doubt.

 Barrow reported from Wilmington, Del., and Madhani from Chicago.